peterantypas/maiana/latest/Firmware/Transponder/Binaries/README.md

 ## Pre-built binaries

-This directory contains binaries for boards 11.3 and newer *purchased through the OpenMarine store*.
-If you do not use OpenPlotter or you are unsure whether these apply to your board, please start a ticket or a discussion.
+This directory contains binaries for boards 11.3 and newer *purchased through the OpenMarine store*. **If you do not use OpenPlotter or you are unsure whether these apply to your board, please start a ticket or a discussion**.
+Do NOT attempt to flash these with an SWD programmer.
+They are not linked for the top of flash (0x08000000).
+Furthermore, they *must* be used in conjunction with the MAIANA bootloader and should only be written via the UART.
+The bootloader will checksum them, write their metadata in a dedicated flash page, and only then will it execute them.

 ### How to select the right firmware